Alpine Wonderland: Switzerland 8 Day Itinerary

 And let’s not forget the River Aare.
 In the Summer, one of Bern’s unique experiences is floating down this beautiful turquoise river, surrounded by lush vegetation and views of the gorgeous Old Town.

 We stayed at Hotel Schweizerhof Bern & Spa, which is a 5-star luxury hotel located in the heart of Bern, well known for its elegant interiors, and world-class dining facilities.
-Their spa and wellness centre offers a serene retreat from the bustling city.
+Their spa and wellness centre truly offers a serene retreat from the bustling city, which is ideal as this Switzerland itinerary is intense!

 But do note that Bern has a range of accommodations to suit all budgets, so as always, to find hotels that best match yours, be sure to browse on Hotellook!